UniversalDependencies/UD_Indonesian-CSUI/README.md

 # Acknowledgments

-* The original constituency treebank named [**idn-treebank**](https://github.com/famrashel/idn-treebank) was built with manual annotation by Arawinda Dinakaramani, Fam Rashel, Andry Luthfi, and Ruli Manurung from Faculty of Computer Science, Universitas Indonesia in 2015.
+* The original constituency treebank was built with manual annotation by [Arawinda Dinakaramani, Fam Rashel, Andry Luthfi, and Ruli Manurung](https://github.com/famrashel/idn-treebank) at Faculty of Computer Science, Universitas Indonesia in 2015.
 * The idn-treebank was converted to the Penn Treebank format by Ika Alfina and Jessica Naraiswari Arwidarasti from Faculty of Computer Science, Universitas Indonesia in 2019.
 This PTB version of the _idn-treebank_ was named [**Kethu**](https://github.com/ialfina/kethu).
 * The Kethu treebank was converted to a UD treebank by Ika Alfina and Jessica Naraiswari Arwidarasti